-Management, with the assistance of external consultants, is reviewing and revising our internal control over financial reporting.
+Management, with the assistance of external consultants, are reviewing and revising our internal control over financial reporting.
 Management is committed to implementing changes to our internal control over financial reporting to ensure that the control deficiencies that contributed to the material weaknesses are remediated.
 The following remedial activities are in process:

-- We are increasing the number of finance and accounting personnel and have redesigned financial reporting structures within the organization to establish clear responsibility and accountability for key financial reporting processes and controls.
-We have identified the need for additional financial reporting personnel with an appropriate level of internal controls and accounting knowledge, training and experience commensurate with our financial reporting requirements, and are actively working to identify additional resources. - We are continuing to establish an internal audit function and we have engaged external consultants to assist management with designing and implementing internal controls.
+- We have increased the number of finance and accounting personnel and have redesigned financial reporting structures within the organization to establish clear responsibility and accountability for key financial reporting processes and controls.
+We have hired additional financial reporting personnel with an appropriate level of internal controls and accounting knowledge, training and experience commensurate with our financial reporting requirements, and are actively working to identify additional resources. - We are continuing to establish an internal audit function and we are engaging external consultants to assist management with designing and implementing internal controls.
 As a result, a project was commenced to reassess risks related to financial reporting, understand and document significant financial reporting processes, and to re-assess the design and operation of key controls.
 This project is expected to continue until management has determined that deficiencies have been remediated and our internal control over financial reporting are operating effectively.

 Management believes these actions will remediate the material weaknesses and have not completed all the corrective processes, procedures and related evaluation or remediation that we believe are necessary.
+There were no share based compensation transactions present in Q1 2022 to apply our remediation plan against.
+As soon as we complete a transaction, we will implement our new procedures.
 As we continue to evaluate and work to remediate the material weaknesses, we may need to take additional measures to address the control deficiencies.
 Until the remediation steps set forth above, including the efforts to implement any additional control activities identified through our remediation processes, are fully implemented and concluded to be operating effectively, the material weaknesses described above will not be considered fully remediated.